Case Name: R(E) v. The Governing Body of JFS

 The text of the judgement of the Supreme Court of the United Kingdom in the racial discrimination claim brought against the Jews’ Free School, a historically significant major center of Jewish secondary education in London.

 - Heather Miller Rubens, “Something has Gone Wrong”: The JFSCase and Defining Jewish Identity in the Courtroom

 Heather Miller Rubens discusses the complexities of Jewish identity, and the role of religion and religious denomination in the Jews’ Free School case.
 The author analyzes how religion has been defined, and continues to be defined in legal contexts in the United States and Europe, and the difficulties facing judges in cases involving religion.

-Peter Danchin and Louise Blond examine the legal history of state neutrality toward religion, and the legal history of the universal character of human rights.
+Peter Danchin and Louis Blond examine the legal history of state neutrality toward religion, and the legal history of the universal character of human rights.
 The authors discuss the Jews’ Free School case as a clash of claims to individual and collective freedom.

 Background on Religious Tradition

 Chesler’s personal narrative of attempts to reconcile children produced by egg donation with Jewish legal constructions of motherhood.
 Chesler receives a wide range of opinions from rabbis on the appropriate Jewish response to in vitro fertilization.